reduxframework/docs/docs/configuration/objects/section.md

 |`section_id`|string||Unique id of the section you wish to retrieve|
 |`delete_fields`|bool|`false`|If set to true, all fields below will be deleted as well|

-This method allows you to remove a section by ID from Redux.
-It can be useful to update a field as follows:
+This method allows removal of a section by ID.

 ```php
 $section = Redux::get_section( 'OPT_NAME', 'SECTION_ID' );
 $section['title'] = esc_html__( 'A New Section Title', 'your-textdomain-here' );
 Redux::set_section( 'OPT_NAME', $section );
 ```